 We are committed to a strong, independent Board of Directors and believe that objective oversight of the performance of our management is a critical aspect of effective corporate governance.
-As described under "Director Independence" below, we believe that all our directors are independent apart from Mr. Dueser given his position as Chairman, President, and Chief Executive Officer.
+As described under "Director Independence" below, we believe that all our directors are independent apart from Mr. Dueser given his position as Chairman and Chief Executive Officer.
 Apart from our Executive Committee, which Mr. Dueser chairs, all our committees are comprised solely of and chaired by independent directors.
-In addition, at each regularly scheduled Board meeting, the non-management directors meet in executive sessions without management directors.
+In addition, at each regularly scheduled Board meeting, the independent directors meet in executive sessions without the management director.